JasonA1/PM-VLN-ID-672-Review/README.md

 ### Steps to Run the Framework
 This repository contains source code and data samples to run the FL<sub>PM</sub> framework with the integrated PM-VLN.
 We tested and ran the code presented here on a single Tesla GPU with 16GB of RAM.

 ### Data
-#### Samples
-We present in this repository samples from the 3 following datasets:
- - VLN-Touchdown-sample - samples adapted from the Touchdown and StreetLearn datasets.
+Data for review is submitted in the following tar file uploaded with supplementary material: datasets_paper_id_672.tar.gz

+This file contains directories with two types of dataset.

+Samples from datasets introduced in this research for manual review:
- - MC-10 - JSON file and 5 sample images of entities.
+ - mc_10_subset - JSON file and 5 sample images of entities from the MC-10 dataset.
- - TR-NY-PIT-central - JSON and 5 sample images of path traces.
+ - tr_ny_pit_subset - JSON and 5 sample images of path traces from the TR-NY-PIT-central dataset.

-#### Samples
-Touchdown
+Sample data to run the framework:
+ - mc_10_sample - data from MC-10 to train the PM-VLN module.
+ - vln_sl_sample - sample VLN dataset containing nine modified samples of routes from StreetLearn.